 1. Grant of Option.
-Cheniere Energy Partners GP, LLC, a Delaware limited liability company ("Company"), hereby grants to ("Optionee") the right, privilege and option as herein set forth (the "Option") to purchase up to [xx.xxx] common units of Cheniere Energy Partners, L.P. (the "Partnership") ("Units"), subject to and in accordance with the terms and conditions of this document.
-This Director Units Option Agreement (the "Agreement") is dated as of [xx/xx/xx].
+Cheniere Energy Partners GP, LLC, a Delaware limited liability company ("Company"), hereby grants to ("Optionee") the right, privilege and option as herein set forth (the "Option") to purchase up to [xx,xxx] common units of Cheniere Energy Partners, L.P. (the "Partnership") ("Units"), subject to and in accordance with the terms and conditions of this document.
+This Director Units Option Agreement (the "Agreement") is dated as of [xx/xx/xx] (the "Date of Grant").
 The Units, when issued to Optionee upon exercise of the Option, shall be fully paid and nonassessable and Optionee (or the person permitted to exercise the Option in the event of Optionee's death) shall be and have all the rights and privileges of a unitholder of record of the Company with respect to the Units acquired upon exercise of the Option, effective upon such exercise.
 The Option is granted pursuant to and to implement in part the Cheniere Energy Partners, L.P.
 Long-Term Incentive Plan (as amended and in effect from time to time, the "Plan") and is subject to the provisions of the Plan, which is hereby incorporated herein and is made a part hereof, as well as the provisions of this Agreement.
-By execution of this Agreement, Optionee agrees to be bound by all of the terms, provisions, conditions and limitations of the Plan as implemented by the Option in the to time issued by the Committee pursuant to the Plan.
+By execution of this Agreement, Optionee agrees to be bound by all of the terms, provisions, conditions and limitations of the Plan as implemented by the Option and this Agreement, together with all rules and determinations from time to time issued by the Committee pursuant to the Plan.
 All capitalized terms have the meanings set forth in the Plan unless otherwise specifically provided.
-All references to specified paragraphs pertain to paragraphs of this Option unless otherwise.
+All references to specified paragraphs pertain to paragraphs of this Option unless otherwise provided.

-2. Option Terms.
-Subject to earlier termination as provided herein, the Option shall expire on the 10th anniversary of the date of grant of the Option, which anniversary shall be [xx/xx/xx].
-The period during which the Option is in effect is referred to as the "Option Period".

-3. Option Exercise Price.
-The exercise price (the "Exercise Price") of the Units subject to the Option shall be[\$xx.xx] per Unit which has been determined to be no less than the Fair Market Value of a Unit on the date of grant of the Option.

-4. Vesting.
-The total number of Units subject to this Option are fully vested and may be exercised immediately.

-5. Method of Exercise.
-To exercise the Option, Optionee shall deliver notice to Company at its principal executive office, directed to the Committee, such exercise to be effective at the time of receipt of such notice at Company's principal executive office during normal business hours, stating the number of Units with respect to which the Option is being exercised together with payment for such Units plus any required withholding taxes, unless other arrangements for withholding tax liability have been made with the Committee.
-The exercise notice shall be delivered in person, by certified or regular mail, or by such other method (including electronic transmission) as determined from time to time by the Committee.

-6. Payment of Exercise Price and Required Withholding.
-In order to exercise the Option, Optionee or other person or persons entitled to exercise such Option shall deliver to Company payment in full for (i) the Units being purchased and (ii) unless other arrangements have been made with the Committee, any required withholding taxes.
+- 2. Option Terms.
+Subject to earlier termination as provided herein, the Option shall expire on the 10h anniversary of the Date of Grant of the Option, which anniversary shall be [xx/xx/xx].
+The period during which the Option is in effect is referred to as the "Option Period". - 3.
+Option Exercise Price.
+The exercise price (the "Exercise Price") of the Units subject to the Option shall be[\$xx.xx] per Unit which has been determined to be no less than the Fair Market Value of a Unit on the Date of Grant of the Option. - 4.
+Vesting.
+The total number of Units subject to this Option are fully vested and may be exercised immediately. - 5.
+Method of Exercise.
+To exercise the Option, Optionee shall deliver notice to Company at its principal executive office, directed to the Committee, such exercise to be effective at the time of receipt of such notice at Company's principal executive office during normal business hours, stating the number of Units with respect to which the Option is being exercised together with payment for such Units plus, to the extent applicable, any required withholding taxes, unless other arrangements for withholding tax liability have been made with the Committee.
+The exercise notice shall be delivered in person, by certified or regular mail, or by such other method (including electronic transmission) as determined from time to time by the Committee. - 6.
+Payment of Exercise Price and Required Withholding.
+In order to exercise the Option, Optionee or other person or persons entitled to exercise such Option shall deliver to Company payment in full for (i) the Units being purchased and (ii) to the extent applicable, unless other arrangements have been made with the Committee, any required withholding taxes.